 - Never make donations in cash.
 Instead make donations by check or credit card and ask for confirmation of your donation from the charity.
 This will help protect your security and provide records for tax purposes.

-- Verify the legitimacy of fundraising appeals for police, firefighters and veterans.
+- Verify the legitimacy of fundraising appeals for police and firefighters.
 Solicitations on behalf of these types of causes often draw favorable responses from donors.
 Because of this, scam artists often use the word “police” or “firefighter,” even when the donations will not be used to support such causes.

 - When donating in response to natural disasters or national tragedies, give through well-established charities.
 Scammers often form charities in the wake of such events.
 Be especially vigilant before giving donations through peer-to-peer or social networking websites, as it is difficult to verify that your donation will be properly used.